PRIMARY HEALTH CARE: SCHOOLS BASED NURSING STUDENT PLACEMENT

 Eliza Marsland is our first student to undertake the pilot Primary Health Care: Schools Based Nursing Program in 2018.

-If you would like to find out more about the Primary Health Care: Schools Based Nursing Student Placement in the Allied Health in Outback Schools program, please contact your university lecturer or the BHUDRH student program coordinator Jodie Dare.
+If you would like to find out more about the Primary Health Care: Schools Based Nursing Student Placement in the Allied Health in Outback Schools program, please contact your university lecturer or the BHUDRH Education Support Officer, Jodie Dare.